zhh157/HMSFT/README.md

 python run_poseformer.py -k cpn_ft_h36m_dbb -f 81 -lr 0.0002 -lrd 0.98
 ```

-`-f` controls how many frames are used as input.
-81 frames achieves achieves 43.0 mm.

 * To train a model from scratch (Ground truth 2D pose as input), run: